divyashie/CS597-/README.md

-# CSP571
-data preparation and analysis
+# Research at Wincom lab IIT